Of Commerce, Counsel & the Coin

 The petrodollar bargain

-Kissinger and Treasury Secretary Simon procure a Saudi commitment to price oil exclusively in dollars and recycle the resulting surpluses into US Treasuries.
-The arms sales are the sweetener.
-The MIC becomes the enforcement mechanism for an arrangement of which it is also the leading beneficiary.
+Kissinger and Treasury Secretary Simon procure a Saudi commitment to price oil exclusively in dollars and recycle the surpluses into US Treasuries, with the arms sales as sweetener, and the MIC becomes the enforcement mechanism of an arrangement of which it is also the leading beneficiary.

 1991